Affiliate links on Android Authority may earn us a commission. Learn more.

-Sometimes you have to fix an accidental language change, or just make a change to practice a new language, or help someone else switch to their native tongue.
-Whatever your reasons, it can be done in seven or fewer clicks.
+Sometimes you have to fix an accidental language change, make a change to practice a new language, or help someone else switch to their native tongue.
+Whatever your reasons, you can get it done in seven or fewer clicks.

-Here’s everything you need to do to change your language on Facebook, and while this is in English, you can follow the same instructions and icons to switch to another language, or to English if you need.
+Here’s everything you need to do to change your language on Facebook, and while this is in English, you can follow the exact instructions and icons to switch to another language or English if you need.

 - Scroll down to Settings & Privacy (⚙️).